DensityCo/postcard/README.md

 # Postcard

-An email generator written in React.
+A email generator written in React.

 HTML emails are hard.
 Ideally, we want to support [various email clients, ancient and modern](https://www.campaignmonitor.com/css/) while also being able to write the email in modern